Ketamine for Post-Traumatic Stress Disorder

-There are numerous courses of treatment available to help relieve symptoms, but cognitive behavioral therapy (CPD), antidepressants, and sleep aids are the most common.
+There are numerous courses of treatment available to help relieve symptoms, but cognitive behavioral therapy (CBT), antidepressants, and sleep aids are the most common.
 Treatment generally focuses on helping patients to reduce the severity of their symptoms and live with their conditions, but there is no magic cure.
 Medications and treatments may not be effective for some patients, and serious triggers may set back their recovery.

 Administering ketamine for PTSD is becoming an increasingly common solution.

 How does ketamine for PTSD work?

 Ketamine infusion therapy is a relatively new method of treating mood disorders such as PTSD.
 It involves administering the drug ketamine into the patient via an intravenous needle.
 Over a series of short treatment sessions, the ketamine will activate and restore parts of the brain responsible for stabilizing mood.
 Over a short space of time, patients report dramatic improvements in their mood and relief from the negative symptoms of post-traumatic stress.

 - It relieves the symptoms of PTSD and allows sufferers to manage their condition more effectively.
 Over 83% of patients who undergo ketamine infusion therapy for mood disorders experience substantial relief in their symptoms.